-A. Overview of Significant Activities During Reporting Period
+A. Overview of Significant Activities During Reporting Period to:

-During the time period covered by this Report (July 1, 2023 through September 30, 2023), the Receiver and her counsel have engaged in significant activities including but not limited to:
+During the time period covered by this Report (October 1, 2023 through December 31,

+2023), the Receiver and her counsel have engaged in significant activities including but not limited

-- The Receiver filed her Motion to (i) Approve Claims Determination of Receiver and Pool Receivership Assets and Liabilities; (ii) Pool Receivership Assets and Liabilities; (iii) Establish Objection Procedure; and (iv) Approve Plan of Distribution (Doc.
-117) and obtained an order from this Court granting same (Doc.
-119); - Worked with Receiver's CPA professionals to determine the extent of claims determinations to present a claims analysis to the Court, including an evaluation of the transfers of money between Equinox and PII entities, the calculations for investor claims, issues with tax returns for the PII Entities, K1s for the PII Entities, and addressing individual investor concerns regarding taxes; - Continued to analyze and review documentation for claimant investor who disputed calculations and reviewed supplemental information provided in support of claimed investment calculations with Receiver's CPA professionals; - Communicated with Receiver's CPA professionals regarding guidance on annual reports for Receivership entities, Department of Revenue letters, and tax documents related to the Receivership accounts; - Updated Receiver's website and communicated regularly with investors regarding status of review of claimant documents and Receivership; - Continued investigation into operation of Receivership Entities, including analysis of business operations, investor files and offering documents, and financial activity; - Continued review of potential third-party claims to recover investor assets wrongfully misappropriated and/or fraudulently transferred; - Responded to phone calls and written communications from investors, other interested parties and/or their representatives; and, - Prepared and filed the Receiver's Ninth Interim Report on July 31, 2023 (Doc.
-114), which provided a comprehensive summary, analysis, and supporting documentation of the Receiver's observations, continuing investigation, and contemplated next steps.
+- Received approval of Receiver's Claims Determination Motion (Doc.
+119), which authorized prescribed Objection Period for investors to object to claims amount; the Objection Period lapsed on December 23, 2023 with no objections from Claimants; - Communicated with claimants regarding Claims Determination Motion process and eventual distribution; - Drafted Motion for First Interim Distribution to be filed in first Quarter of 2024; - Worked with Receiver's CPA professionals to determine the pro-rata calculations for the First Interim Distribution to Claimants; - Worked with CPA professionals to address all issues with investor claims, tax returns for the PII Entities, K1s for the PII Entities, and addressing individual investor concerns regarding taxes; - Continued to analyze and review documentation for claimant investor who initially disputed calculations and reviewed supplemental information provided in support of claimed investment calculations with Receiver's CPA professionals; - Communicated with Receiver's CPA professionals regarding guidance on annual reports for Receivership entities, Department of Revenue letters, and tax documents related to the Receivership accounts; - Updated Receiver's website and communicated regularly with investors regarding status of review of claimant documents and Receivership; - Continued investigation into operation of Receivership Entities, including analysis of business operations, investor files and offering documents, and financial activity; - Continued review of potential third-party claims to recover investor assets wrongfully misappropriated and/or fraudulently transferred; - Responded to phone calls and written communications from investors, other interested parties and/or their representatives; and,

+• Prepared and filed the Receiver's Tenth Interim Report on October 30, 2023 (Doc.
+120), which provided a comprehensive summary, analysis, and supporting documentation of the Receiver's observations, continuing investigation, and contemplated next steps.